zedlopez/ifm/Examples/ZornOfZorna.md

 A room is usually dark.

 The Palace is a room.
 "The Duke is out; the way is clear.
 East is Saralinda's Chamber; north, a hallway zigs and zags down to the gate that leads out."
 A finely-written placard is in the Palace.
 "A finely-written placard is on the wall next to this exit."
 The placard is fine.
-The description of the placard is "You read: 'Beware the Todal: its bite is worse than its gleep.line-so-blankNo more than one candle!'"
+The description of the placard is "You read: 'Beware the Todal: its bite is worse than its gleep.

+No more than one candle!'"

 The candle-stand is a supporter in the Palace.
 Understand "stand" as the candle-stand.
 The description of the candle-stand is "The candle-stand is a tall metal branch for holding lights, but someone has quite practically added casters to the bottom."
 It is pushable between rooms.
 Three candles are on the candle-stand.
 Instead of removing something from the candle-stand: say "[The noun] is fixed quite firmly in place."
 Instead of taking something which is on the candle-stand: say "[The noun] won't come out of the holder."
 Instead of putting something on the candle-stand: say "[The candle-stand] is full."